-(Added June 1, 2020; Revised June 11, 2020, and March 23, 2021; Non-substantive revisions June 26, 2020; Suspension note added July 20, 2020)
+(Added June 1, 2020; Revised June 11, 2020; Non-substantive revisions June 26, 2020; Suspension note added July 20, 2020)

-(7) Entertainment Venues: Live Streaming or Broadcasting Events without In-Person Audiences with an Approved Plan
+(7) Entertainment Venues: Live Streaming or Broadcasting Events without In-Person Audiences with an Approved Plan a.

-- a.
 Basis for Addition.
 Although some types of live entertainment and cultural events, such as music, dance and comedy performances, may present a risk of virus transmission, those risks can be mitigated by stringent social distancing, sanitation, and testing measures.
-Resuming such events-without a live audience and subject to strict health controls and mitigation measures-represents a first step toward the resumption of these entertainment and cultural activities that can be broadcast and watched by the public remotely in a safe manner. - b.
-Description and Conditions to Operate.
+Resuming such events-without a live audience and subject to strict health controls and mitigation measures-represents a first step toward the resumption of these entertainment and cultural activities that can be broadcast and watched by the public remotely in a safe manner.